 John is an entrepreneur and philanthropist who chairs a number of public and private companies including Maintel PLC and the London Theatre Company.
 He is a non-executive director of three investment management businesses and has a range of venture capital interests in E Commerce, media and telecommunications.
 John is also chairman of The Prince's Trust, a trustee of the Tate Gallery, the National Gallery, Chatsworth House, the Arts Foundation and several other charities.

 Mike has worked in the technology industry for 25 years and has been CEO of Natilik for the past decade, since leading a management buy-out of the business in 2010.
 He has led the organisation through a sustained period of year on year organic growth, expanding the business internationally, creating a new brand and diversifying its portfolio of services and solutions.
-Under his tenure as CEO, the company has grown from an £8m UK business employing 28 people, to a 234 person international business with revenues in excess of £76m.
+As Managing Director he built the business from a start-up to £8m revenue and then under his tenure as CEO the company has grown domestically and internationally, now employing approximately 300 people with a revenues approaching £100m.

 Mike has worked in the technology sector for over 25 years and has been the Chief Operating Officer at Natilik since 2010.
 He is a member of the board and has led the technical and services teams through sustained profitable growth and portfolio diversification.
 Mike is focused on developing further in-house Natilik solutions adding intellectual property to the company’s offers.
 Prior to joining the Natilik, Mike graduated with a BA (Hons) Business Studies and worked at IBM Global Services and Cable and Wireless.

-Gordon joined the Natilik team in September 2018.
-As well as his responsibility as Chief Financial Officer, he supports the sales team on large commercial transactions including legal support and structuring.
-He has also established business unit level financial reporting and targeting.
-Gordon qualified as a chartered accountant with Ernst & Young in 1996 and has worked in the M&A team of PwC.
-He spent nine years at Cable and Wireless in a number of senior commercial roles and was CFO at Cisilion and Block Solutions between 2008 and 2018.
+Liam joined the Natilik team in October 2022.
+In addition to his responsibility as Chief Financial Officer, he supports the sales team on large commercial transactions, including legal support and structuring.
+He also oversees business unit level financial reporting and financial planning.
+Liam is qualified as both an accountant and corporate treasurer.
+He spent twelve years at Daisy Group in a number of senior finance roles, including Director of Group Finance and Chief Financial Officer for the IT Partner Services business.
+Prior to that, he held senior finance positions within the National Nuclear Laboratory and also DSGi.